Tracey Helton Mitchell, author of The Big Fix: Hope After Heroin, explains why relapse shouldn’t be treated as a dead end.

 Leaving a relationship with drugs and alcohol is like leaving any abusive relationship.

-It may take multiple tries until we finally leave.
-It is okay to admit that for awhile, these substances feel good.
+It may take multiple tries before we finally leave.
+It is okay to admit that for a while, these substances feel good.
 Until they don’t.
-When we finally decide to get into the process known as recovery, one of the most challenging hurdles may be rebounding after a relapse.
-If we have spent months, years, or even decades using drugs and alcohol to solve our problems, it is entirely rational that in times of emotional upheaval, we would return to our old solutions.
+When we finally decide to get into the process known as recovery, one of the most challenging hurdles we face may be rebounding after a relapse.
+If we have spent months, years, or even decades using drugs and alcohol to solve our problems, it is entirely understandable that in times of emotional upheaval, we would return to our old solutions.
 We used when we were sad, happy, angry, lonely, and every place in between.
 Healthy behavior changes are hard.
 Like the diabetic who may have issues resisting sweets or the asthmatic who craves a cigarette, a person with addiction issues deals with significant temptation on a daily basis.

 Your first thought after a relapse might be to think “I’ve thrown it all away!”

 Don’t get stuck in this trap.
-You still have retained all the accumulated knowledge, you just need to create a new situation in which to apply it.
+You still have retained all the accumulated knowledge you’ve gained.
+You just need to create a new situation in which to apply it.
 Don’t let yourself get pulled into the cycle of guilt and shame.
 First of all, guilt and shame are useless emotions in this situation.
 Shame is fuel for the process of cutting off your support system.
-Guilt breeds the desire to keep drinking or using drugs.
+Guilt breeds the desire to keep drinking or using drugs to escape.
 You had 98 days sober and relapsed?
-That means in 99 days, you used one day?
-You have 98 days worth of experience to draw on.
+That means that out of 99 days, you only used on one day?
+You now have 98 days worth of experience to draw on.
 You can start from today.
-Ask yourself — What can you do differently?
-What worked for you?
+Ask yourself—What can I do differently?
+What worked for me?
 What are my goals?
-What are the things that really make you want to change?
+What are the things that really make me want to change?
 Make a list.
 This is a time for action.
 Whatever your program of recovery, the tools are inside you.
 Tap into those.